MariusVatasoiu/deno-image/README.md

 ## Credits

-This module uses the following projects:
+This module uses the following projects with some changes to work with Deno:

 * [JS Image Resizer](https://github.com/vibster/JS-Image-Resizer)